manuelklein85/Project_1-King_County_House_Prices/README.md

 <br>
 The task to work on was as follows:<br><br>

 For this project, you'll be working with the King County House Sales dataset.
-The dataset can be found in the file "kc_house_data.csv", in this folder.
+The dataset can be found in the file "King_County_House_prices_dataset.csv", in this folder.

 The description of the column names can be found in the column_names.md file in this repository.